A Perfect Pie Crust

 With just three required ingredients, pie crust is one of the simplest things to bake.
-However, its very simplicity means that the proper execution is the key.
-Chilling the fat and liquid is critical, as is the technique: the goal is uniform pea-sized pieces of butter with no big chunks.
+However, its very simplicity means that proper execution is key.
+Chilling the fat and liquid is critical, as is the technique: The goal is uniform, pea-sized pieces of butter void of big chunks.
 If you don’t have a food processor to do the mixing, your fingers will work just fine.

 Butter and shortening are the most flexible choices; lard and coconut oil have stronger flavors which are excellent if matched with the filling or blended 50/50 with a second fat.
 All fats should be chilled firm, cut into very small pieces and chilled again.